 This climbing wall has been around since the 80s and has long been one of London’s top climbing spots.
 As a registered charity, by paying to climb at the wall, customers help offer opportunities to youth groups, vulnerable young people and groups with special educational needs.

-The climbing wall can be found at Haverfield Road, Mile End, E3 5BE
+Mile End climbing wall at mileendwall.org.uk, Haverfield Road, Mile End, E3 5BE

 Hackney Wick Bouldering

 Just over the footbridge into Hackney Wick is this new clambering kid on the climbing block.
-Book a taster session, and after an hour with an instructor you will know enough to go by yourself.
-After that, it’s £10 for a climb.
-And if you’re new to climbing, or just want to climb alone, they also run Boulder Socials, informal, friendly drop in sessions where you can meet new people.
+Book a taster session, and after an hour with an instructor, you will know enough to go by yourself.
+And if you’re new to climbing, or just don’t want to climb alone, they also run Boulder Socials, informal, friendly drop-in sessions where you can meet new people.

 Bee Fit Pilates